 - Data were provided by the Office for National Statistics on request, October 2016.
 Similar data can be found here: http://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths.

 - Data were provided by ISD Scotland on request, October 2016.
 Similar data can be found here: http://www.isdscotland.org/Health-Topics/Cancer/Publications/index.asp.

 - Data were provided by the Northern Ireland Cancer Registry on request, July 2017.
 Similar data can be found here: http://www.qub.ac.uk/research-centres/nicr/.

 Data is for UK, 2015, ICD-10 C44.

 A coding change in the data for 2016 and 2017 resulted in a seeming increase in the mortality rate of non-melanoma skin cancer.
 Deaths due to squamous cell cancer, that had previously been coded as being from an unknown body site (C80), were assigned to non-melanoma skin cancer (C44).
 Because deaths from non-melanoma skin cancer are rare a relatively small increase in the numbers has resulted in a large increase in rates.
-The rate has stabilised in 2017 and is expected to return to previous levels in 2018.
+The rate stabilised in 2017 and returned to previous levels in 2018.